 Bedrooms

 In the bedroom above, you can see how Revere Pewter looks much closer to a crisp warm gray.
-It is light and bright – exactly what the modern homeowner is looking for in paint color in 2020.
-Because of the light furniture, crisp white trim and light colored furnishings, the muddy green and beige undertones have been virtually eliminated.
+It is light and bright – exactly what the modern homeowner is looking for in paint color these days.

-This nursery, with so much bright light, shows how gray Revere Pewter can look with the right light.
-Paired with the white curtains and chair, it really looks like the perfect gray paint color.
+This nursery, with so much bright light, shows how gray Revere Pewter can give look with the right light.
+Paired with the white curtains and chair, it really looks like the perfect gray paint color

 Living Rooms and Dining Rooms